algolia/talksearch/src/talksearch-js.md

 search.addWidget(
   instantsearch.widgets.searchBox({
     container: '#searchbar',
+    poweredBy: talksearch.poweredBy
-    poweredBy: true // This is mandatory if we're doing the crawling for you })
+    //         ^ You have to set this if we're doing the crawling for you })
 );